 John McAfee Net Worth

-John McAfee Net Worth: John McAfee is the former CEO of the anti-virus software company McAfee, who has a net worth of $4 million.
+John McAfee Net Worth: John McAfee was an American technology entrepreneur who had a net worth of $4 million at the time of his death.
+He first became notable and wealthy as the founder and CEO of the anti-virus software company McAfee.
 John McAfee's net worth was once north of $100 million, but he lost much of it thanks to bad investments and the 2008 global recession.

 Early Life: John David McAfee was born in Cinderford, England, on September 18, 1945, on a United States Army Base.
 His mother is British, and his father is an American soldier stationed there at the base.
 McAfee was raised in Salem, Virginia, in the United States.
 He has states that he feels just as British as he does America.
 His father was an abusive alcoholic, and committed suicide by gun when McAfee was fifteen years old.
 He attended college at Roanoke College in Salem, Virginia, and graduated in 1967 with a bachelor's degree in mathematics.
 The school later awarded him an honorary Doctor of Science (Sc.D.) degree in 2008.